Living in Beverly Hills – Here’s What it’s Like [Insider’s Guide]

 Beverly Hills is a small town (about 35,000 residents), divided by Sunset Boulevard where streetcars once ran.
 Some locals still refer to the different areas as north or south of the tracks.
 North of Sunset Boulevard is known as The Flats, the level neighborhood leading to the foothills the Santa Monica Mountains.
 South of the tracks refers to Downtown Beverly Hills and the adjacent residential neighborhoods.

-What’s not obvious from the outside is that Beverly Hills is a close-knit, family-oriented town.
-Kids grow up, go to Beverly Hills High School, and develop the same lifelong friendships as life would be in any other small town.
+What’s not obvious from the outside is that Beverly Hills is a close-knit town.
+Kids grow up, go to Beverly Hills High School, and develop the same lifelong friendships as life would be in any other place.
 Admittedly, life here is a little more complex.
 But roots run deep.

 North of the Tracks

 Tourists sometimes forget that people really live and work here.
 In fact, daily routines can be as normal as everywhere else, including a good number of residents getting up and going out for their morning exercise.

 And, one of the best places to do so is Beverly Gardens Park, an extended greenway that follows the northern edge of Santa Monica Boulevard.
 The gravel path is perfect for walking and jogging.
 Runners can weave into and around The Flats to extend the length of their route.
 You’ll pass the Lily Pond, Beverly Hills Sign, a few sculptures and the Electric Fountain.
 You might even see a few ducks or folks practicing Tai chi and the lawn.